18/10/2022

 Color blindness is one of the most common vision problems, especially among the male population.

-It is a disorder that prevents the perception of certain colors of the spectrum, and in the most severe cases does not allow seeing any color.
+It is a disorder that prevents the perception of certain colors of the spectrum, and in the most severe cases, it does not allow seeing any color.

-There is still much to be done to find an effective remedy, but even today it is possible to adopt some solutions that at least allow to mitigate the problem.
+There is still much to be done to find an effective remedy, but even today it is possible to adopt some solutions that at least help to mitigate the problem.

 But let's see what it is and what the different types of color blindness are.